The Wokini Initiative: A Strategic Investment to Better Serve the Dakota and Lakota Residents of South Dakota

 Barry H. Dunn, President • South Dakota State University • January 2, 2017

 As a part of the historic U.S. land-grant system of public higher education, South Dakota State University (“SDSU” or “University”) stands as a beacon of opportunity.
-Grounded in our nation’s democratic principles of equality, SDSU is committed to provide access to higher education, to champion and create knowledge and understanding, and to continuously expand the University’s reach and opportunities.
+Grounded in our nation’s democratic principles of equality, SDSU is committed to providing access to higher education, championing and creating knowledge and understanding, and continuously expanding the University’s reach and opportunities.
 It is the University’s responsibility to foster an educated society, which will result in a strong democracy with a prosperous economy.